krezreb/qonto-client/README.md

 export IBAN=FR7612345000019876543212345
 ```

+# Exporting to Excel

+A script to export to Excel is provided

+To Export all transactions:

+`python3 export_xlsx.py`

+Export all transactions from last month

+`python3 export_xlsx.py --last-month`

+# Exporting OFX

-Export all transactions as OFX format
+A script to export to OFX is provided, Export all transactions as OFX format

 `python3 export_ofx.py`